-Kites in the Chilterns.
+Kites in the Chilterns

-The green rolling hills of the Chilterns are home to the predatory Red Kites, that soar and sweep in the bright sunshine.
+The green rolling hills of the Chilterns are home to the predatory Red Kites that soar and sweep in the bright sunshine.
 They are hungry and constantly looking for food, using their powerful eye site to zoom in from up high.
 As they glide and swoop, finely adjusting their huge wingspan.
-Their neck and heads to maintain the direction they want to travel.
+Their neck and heads maintain the direction they want to travel.
 Always with an eye to the ground.
 Always searching.

 Roosting on a skinny branch high in the tree line on the far edge of the empty horse field, this solitary kite is resting.
 When ready to fly again, he takes off.
-Diving towards the ground and, twisting his head, he catches a warm thermal that carries his aerodynamic frame upwards.
-High into the viewing platform of the sky.
+Diving towards the ground and twisting his head, he catches a warm thermal that carries his aerodynamic frame upwards, high into the viewing platform of the sky.

 Soring back into the heavens on the warm air current.
 Gliding across the sun-baked countryside.
 Twisting.
 Turning.
-Dropping altitude fast and then climbing round on the next thermal back to a good viewing height.
+Dropping altitude fast and then climbing around on the next thermal back to a good viewing height.
 This is his day.
 Everlastingly observant, flying calmly, majestically.

-Moving fast across the brilliant blue sky, this Kite is floating in the air above the rolling chalk Chiltern Hills, covering a massive distance quickly.
+Moving fast across the brilliant blue sky, this Kite is floating in the air the rolling chalk Chiltern Hills, covering a massive distance quickly.
 He joins a kettle of kites circling above a house on the busy road.
 The cold cooked chicken drumsticks they can spy.
 Leftover from the family bar-b-que, they have stupidly been left out on the garden table as a lure for him and his kind.
 The house owner enjoys birding.
 He is keen to catch some sweeping shots on his long lens SLR camera of the Kites that revolve overhead.
-The temptation of a meal entices them to swoop for the cold dinner in the well kept garden.
-If this beautifully groomed feathered friend misses his opportunity for filling his emptiness.
+The temptation of a meal entices them to swoop for the cold dinner in the well-kept garden.
+Suppose this beautifully groomed feathered friend misses his opportunity for filling his emptiness.
 Will this encourage his desire to nosedive towards a child enjoying a freshly cooked hot dog?….

-A Note from the Author.
+A note from the author